stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

 Connectivity Matrix Editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This 2D display allows you to:
+From the This 2D display allows you to:

-  - easily edit the connectivity and the tract matrices, and
+  - easily edit the connectivity (tract lengths) matrix, and
-  - save changes, i.e., create a modified version of your connectivity matrix
+  - create a modified version of your connectivity matrix
-    that can be used in a new simulation.

-Additionally, you can select which quadrant is shown on the 2D table by accesing
-the quadrant selector button in the upper left corner of the matrix.
+  - select a small subset of nodes
+    - perform basic algebraic operations on that group
+  - save all changes to use the new Connectivity object in a simulation.

 .. note::

+    In the Matrix Editor only one quadrant at the time is being displayed.
+    You can select which quadrant is shown by accessing the quadrant selector
+    button in the upper left corner of the matrix display.

     - quadrants 1 and 4 are the intra-hemisphere connectivity weights,
     - and quadrants 2 and 3 are the inter-hemisphere connectivity weights.